precice/precice.github.io/pages/community/precice-workshop.md

 ## Training

 Come to the preCICE workshop to learn how to run your first coupled simulations via an extensive [training course](community-training.html).
-This training course gets expanded every year, so it remains useful also for returning users as well.
+This training course gets expanded every year, so it remains useful for returning users as well.

 <img class="img-responsive center-block" src="images/events/precice2023-course.jpeg" alt="Training course" style="width: 70%; margin:auto;">